Cantera/cantera-website/pages/science/reactors/reactors.rst

                      Ideal Gas Constant Pressure Mole Reactor

-                     ..

                .. container:: card-body

                   .. container:: card-text

-                     Derivations of governing equations for a Constant Pressure Mole.
-                     A reactor where the pressure is held constant by varying the volume.
+                     A constant pressure reactor specialized for ideal gases, where the state variables are the temperature and the moles of each species.

 In some cases, Cantera's solver is insufficient to describe a certain configuration.
 In this situation, there are two options for customizing